infinum/webpack-asset-pipeline/documentation/options.md

 ### writeToFileEmit

 When using this plugin with [webpack-dev-plugin](https://github.com/webpack/webpack-dev-server) the manifest file will not be written to a file, but to an in-memory filesystem used by webpack-dev-plugin.
+Setting this to `true` will always create a file on the filesystem.

 ### extraneous